nrfconnect/sdk-nrf/samples/nrf5340/netboot/README.rst

 .. note::
    To try out the network core bootloader sample, use the :ref:`peripheral_uart` sample as the basis for the multi-image build.
-   This sample automatically includes the network core sample :ref:`bluetooth-hci-ipc-sample` when built for the nRF5340 DK.
+   This sample automatically includes the network core sample :zephyr:code-sample:`bluetooth_hci_ipc` when built for the nRF5340 DK.
    Then apply the options mentioned to include the network core bootloader sample with MCUboot.

 Testing